Pure-Storage-Ansible/FlashArray-Collection/README.md

 <a href="https://github.com/psf/black"><img src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 <img src="https://img.shields.io/badge/tests-passing-brightgreen.svg"></a>

-# Pure Storage FlashArray Collection
+# Everpure FlashArray Collection

 ## Description

-The Pure Storage FlashArray collection consists of the latest versions of the FlashArray modules and also includes support for Cloud Block Store
+The Everpure FlashArray collection consists of the latest versions of the FlashArray modules and also includes support for Cloud Block Store

 ## Requirements

 - Ansible 2.15 or later
-- Pure Storage FlashArray system running Purity 6.1.0 or later
+- Everpure FlashArray system running Purity 6.1.0 or later
     - some modules require higher versions of Purity
 - Some modules require specific Purity versions
 - distro